Calculate more detailed density of numeric values

 Value

-output equivalent to stats::density()
+list output equivalent to stats::density():

 Details

-This function is a drop-in replacement for stats::density()
+This function is a drop-in replacement for stats::density(),

 simply to provide a quick alternative that defaults to a higher

 level of detail.
-Detail can be adjusted using densityBreaksFactor
+Detail can be adjusted using densityBreaksFactor,

 where higher values will use a wider step size, thus lowering